mountmike/Tic-Tac-Toe/README.md

     - Custom player names/avatar
     - Different game modes (such as speed round where you have 3 seonds to win)
     - Different board sizes
-- It would also be great to add some kind of local/session storage for saving a game.